evizitei/ruby-tanks/README.md

 * moving costs 1 energy
 * shooting costs 10 energy
 * getting hit by a laser loses 100 energy
-* picking up a battery gains back 80 energy
+* picking up a battery gains back 80 energy (max 1000)
 * going below 0 causes your tank to be "tagged" and it stops
 * last tank with energy wins
 * lasers that strike each other cancel out